woile/woile.github.io/posts/secret-management-for-the-layman/index.md

 }
 ```

-You can also configure [direnv](https://direnv.net/) to load the nix dependencies as soon as you `cd` into the directory.
-This has been a powerful new method in my development workflow.
+You can also configure [direnv](https://direnv.net/), to load the nix dependencies, as soon as you `cd` into the directory.
+This has been a powerful new method in my development toolkit.

 ## Interface

-The commands we want to define are:
+The commands abstract we are gonna use are the following:

 ```sh
 # Create new key and add it to the recipients